![]() |

 Insourcing is designed to be a short to medium term solution.
 It aims to be results driven to reduce the size of the elective backlogs or to reduce pressures within certain departments.

 It provides organisations with more control over a service than alternative routes.
-Services are generally covered under NHS trusts’ Care Quality Commission registration which means the policies and processes in place at that trust are adhered to by the supplier offering services under an Insourced model.
+Services are generally covered under NHS trusts’ Care Quality Commission (CQC) registration which means the policies and processes in place at that trust are adhered to by the supplier offering services under an Insourced model.

 Insourcing can help to drive savings to the NHS by utilising equipment and diagnostic or treatment rooms which would otherwise be dormant out-of-hours, at weekends or where the trust may not have the staff volumes to cover a certain speciality.
 Treatments under insourcing may be carried out at, or below, NHS Payment Scheme rates.